heptarch/heptarch.github.io/lab/bell.md

 labs, with robust all-to-all chatter?
 Nope.
 In lieu of top-down technocapital benefaction, I wonder if it's possible to implement a partial feature set from the bottom up.
 What might this look like?
-Well, we just go through and follow the recipe.
+Well, let's try following the recipe we worked so hard to cook up.

 Get a bunch of smart people together (*talent*) who like to share ideas, and have a wide range of expertise (*interaction*).
 Give them a